davidhiskett/awalsh/_posts/2024-08-18-navigation-redesign.md

 ## GOALS
 - Improve the layout of one of the most important pages on the platform, including a refreshed design to reflect updates done elsewhere.
 - Help users access what they need more quickly through ordered navigation.
-- Give users access to high level information about activities, without needling to open them.
+- Give users access to high level information about activities, without needing to open them.
 - Improve the filtering and sorting of activities.

 <br>